copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - When you #loot while standing over a single container, and there is no adjacent monster for you to loot, it will automatically loot that container without prompting.
+- Monster lookup additionally shows the base level of the monster.

 ### Architectural changes